 What’s more is that with hybrid app development, the appearance of your app can vary from user to user, depending on the version of the software they are using and the type of device running your app.
 As a result, your app may not always look the way you intend and can amount to poor user experience.

 Although the initial cost may be higher with a native app, you’ll end up saving a lot of time and money in the long run.
-By offering a great user experience, better performance, and leveraging the device features, you’re able to provide your users a more personalized experience.
+By offering a great user experience, better performance, and leveraging the device features, you’re able to provide your users with a more personalized experience.
 The combination of the native mobile app advantages will result in higher conversion rates and will ultimately boost customer loyalty.
-If you’re looking for a more in-depth breakdown, we’ve outlined the benefits of native mobile app development in this article.